CSNG-MFF/website/compneuroseminar.md

 ### When and Where:

-Seminar is held  both in-person (Prague, Malostranské náměstí 25, room 510) and remotely ([Remote meeting link](https://cuni-cz.zoom.us/j/95047534877)) every *Friday at 14:00*.
+Seminar is held  both in-person (Prague, Malostranské náměstí 25, room 510) and remotely ([Remote meeting link](https://cuni-cz.zoom.us/j/95047534877)).

 ### Synopsis